pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 {{% choosable language typescript %}}

 In this file, we import the main Pulumi package and the Docker provider.
 Then, we figure out which stack we're operating against, and populate the `stack` variable for later use.
-When we build our backend image, we give it a name in our stack as "backend" before passing some arguments to the Docker provider.
+When we pull our backend image, we give it a name in our stack as "backendImage" before passing some arguments to the Docker provider.
 The Docker provider uses the `name` argument to pull a remote image for us to use.

-Notice that we're mixing in some language constructs in here like `process.cwd()`.
+Notice that we're mixing in some language constructs in here like string interpolation.
 With Pulumi, we have access to the full language ecosystem, including built-ins and third-party libraries.
 Pulumi also has typing support, so you can use the tools in your favorite IDE, like completion, to verify that you're using the correct types for any inputs you're using.
 Pretty cool!

 {{% /choosable %}}

 {{% choosable language python %}}

 In this file, we import the main Pulumi package and the Docker provider.
 Then, we figure out which stack we're operating against, and populate the `stack` variable for later use.
-When we build our backend image, we give it a name in our stack as "backend" before passing some arguments to the Docker provider.
+When we pull our backend image, we give it a name in our stack as "backend_image" before passing some arguments to the Docker provider.
 The Docker provider uses the `name` argument to pull a remote image for us to use.

-Notice that we're mixing in some language constructs in here like `os.getcwd()`.
+Notice that we're mixing in some Python constructs in here like f-strings (string interpolation).
 With Pulumi, we have access to the full language ecosystem, including third-party libraries.
 Pulumi also has typing support, so you can use the tools in your favorite IDE, like completion, to verify that you're using the correct types for any inputs you're using.
 Pretty cool!

 {{% /choosable %}}

+{{% choosable language go %}}

+In this file, we import the main Pulumi package and the Docker provider.
+Then, we pull the backend image, using the `backendImageName` variable and supplying the name of the remote image to pull.
+The Docker provider uses the `Name` argument to supply the name of the remote image for us to use.
+The `ctx.Export` statement is only there to satisfy Go's requirement that every variable defined must be referenced elsewhere; we'll end up removing it later.

+Notice that we're mixing in some language constructs here like `fmt.Sprintf()`.
+With Pulumi, we have access to the full language ecosystem, including all the functionality found in Go's standard library.
+Pulumi also has typing support, so you can use the tools in your favorite IDE, like completion, to verify you're using the correct types for any inputs you're using.
+Pretty cool!

+{{% /choosable %}}

 {{% choosable language java %}}

 In this file, we import the main Pulumi package and the Docker provider.
 Then, we figure out which stack we're operating against, and populate the `stackName` variable for later use.
-When we build our backend image, we give it a name in our stack as "backend" before passing some arguments to the Docker provider.
+When we pull our backend image, we give it a name in our stack as "backend" before passing some arguments to the Docker provider.
 The Docker provider uses the `name` argument to pull a remote image for us to use.

 Notice that we're mixing in some language constructs in here like `String.format`.
 With Pulumi, we have access to the full language ecosystem, including third-party libraries.
 Pulumi also has typing support, so you can use the tools in your favorite IDE, like completion, to verify that you're using the correct types for any inputs you're using.
 Pretty cool!